 Dijonnaise Salmon Cakes

-I spotted this recipe for salmon cakes with lemon dill dijon mayonnaise sauce on Bon Appetit and thought it sounded delicious.
+I spotted this recipe for salmon cakes with dijon mayonnaise sauce on Bon Appetit and thought it sounded delicious.
 But way too complicated.
 With too many steps and pots to clean.
-So I came up with an easier version that requires far less effort.
+It involved baking fresh salmon in the oven, and then whipping up your own mayonnaise.
+While homemade mayonnaise is wonderful, it’s also extra effort, and doesn’t keep in the fridge as well as the store-bought version.
+So I came up with an easier version that requires far less time and energy.
+And fewer pots to clean.
 Still tastes great though.

 I’ve used canned salmon (so you don’t have to cook it separately) and store bought mayonnaise, gussied up to taste brighter and fresher.
 And, of course, made the entire recipe smaller, so it makes four cakes instead of 12.